ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ### Further help

 The IPFS community is friendly and able to help!
-Get support from other IPFS developers in the official [IPFS forums](https://discuss.ipfs.tech/), or join [community chat channels](../community/chat.md).
+[Get support from other IPFS developers in the IPFS forum](../community/README.md#get-technical-support-and-help), or join [community chat channels](../community/README.md#chat).